/* * external links open in new window */

 Travel medical insurance is one of the most important things to purchase for any trip abroad, especially Thailand.
 It covers all the things that could go wrong from injuries to travel delays so that you don’t have to worry and can focus on traveling!
 I’m a big fan of SafetyWing’s Nomad Insurance, which offers $0 deductible travel medical insurance coverage for over 180 countries for people aged 69 and under when traveling outside their home country.
 (Please note that travel medicial insurance will not cover any of the routine doctor’s visits above but will cover injury or illness.)
 For more details on my experience, read my review of SafetyWing in Thailand!

-(AFFILIATE DISCLOSURE: Please note that some affiliate links are used in this post.
+(AFFILIATE DISCLOSURE: Please note that some affiliate links for SafetyWing travel medical insurance are used in this post.
 If you make a purchase, I earn a small commission at no cost to you, which goes toward blog maintenance costs.
 I only recommend products and companies I truly love and use.)

 Let's Swap TRAVEL Stories!